 Please arrive approximately 15 minutes before your scheduled audition time.
-We expect your visit to take no longer than four hours.
+We expect your visit to take no longer than three hours.

-On arrival please make your way directly to the main foyer area of the Performing Arts building (number five on our campus map).
+On arrival please make your way directly to the main foyer area of The Arts Centre (building number 5 on our campus map).

-A member of the Performing Arts Team will be on hand to greet you.
+A member of the Creative Arts Team will be on hand to greet you.
 If, for any reason, you are going to be late, please let us know by calling 01695 650950.

 Your audition will consist of a practical group dance workshop and an individual ‘acting through song’ audition.